project-slippi/slippi-launcher/FAQ.md

 A single delay frame is equal to 4 buffer in traditional Dolphin netplay.
 Our recommended default is 2 frame delay (8 buffer).
 We suggest using 2 frame delay for connections up to 130ms ping.
 Mixed buffers are allowed to play each other.

-If you want to change this value, first open Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin) and go to `Config` -> `GameCube`.
-At the bottom you will see the option to update the Delay Frames.
+If you want to change this value, first open Dolphin (if using the Launcher go to Settings -> Netplay -> Configure Dolphin) and go to `Config` -> `Slippi` to find the option to update the Delay Frames.
 You can update this value at any time but it will only update for the next game you play.

 ## Can I use Widescreen (16:9) when playing Slippi Online?

 Yes, to enable widescreen go to the Netplay in the Launcher settings depending > `Manage Gecko Codes` > and enable the Widescreen gecko code.
 You can do the same for replays by going to the Playback tab instead.
 ## Is UCF included in Slippi Online?

-Yes, we currently ship with UCF 0.8 and it is applied everywhere by default.
+Yes, we currently ship with UCF 0.84 and it is applied everywhere by default.

 ## Where can I find a Melee ISO?